hbons/SparkleShare/SparkleShare/Linux/README.md

 ## Building on Linux distributions

-You can choose to build SparkleShare from source or get the packages through your distribution's repositories.
+You can choose to build SparkleShare from source or to get the package through your distribution's repositories.

 To run SparkleShare, you'll need the following packages: